 - Invite top-level ambassadors to participate in customer-only podcasts

-- Create an Ambassador Board – a sort of “brains trust” to represent and speak for your customers at decision-making levels in your organisation
+- Create an Ambassador Board – a sort of “brain trust” to represent and speak for your customers at decision-making levels in your organization

 Zapier has done a great job of using customer stories and testimonials in their customer marketing strategy.
 The Zapier blog has a deep and detailed list of guides, tips, and content dedicated to common challenges facing customers, industry insights and expert advice.

 Airbnb regularly re-posts stunning pics from customers and super-hosts (who are essentially their biggest ambassadors).
 This is a smart way of encouraging brand mentions on social media, and leveraging word-of-mouth marketing.